Mokaya911/jumia-sales/README.md

-# Jumia Sales Analysis
+# 🛍️ Jumia Sales Data Analysis

-This project analyzes sales data from Jumia to identify trends and insights.
+This project analyzes Jumia's product sales data to uncover trends, performance metrics, and customer preferences.
+It's useful for data-driven decision-making in e-commerce.

 ## Tools Used
 - Python